The International Trade Blog arrow Export Compliance

 Download the free whitepaper: How to Determine If You Need an Export License

 Guidelines and instructions for completing license application forms and additional considerations for attaining an agreement and/or license are available on the DDTC website.
-We can also help you determine if a license is required for your items with Shipping Solutions Export Controls Wizard.
+We can also help you determine if a license is required for your items with Shipping Solutions Export Controls Software.

 7. Fulfill Reporting Requirements